Dynamical active particles in the overdamped limit: Brownian environment

+For small values of $\varepsilon d$ the case non-trivial noise intensity turned out to relate in a simple way to the zero-noise solutions we derived in Section \ref{sec:4}.
+For large $\varepsilon d$ this is not the case.
+Instead of giving an exhaustive statistical analysis, we will start with weak noise and show numerically the onset of new behaviours when the noise intensity increases.

-In the decoupling regime however, the influence of the Brownian noise is small compared to the displacement generated by the HAP.
-Over a time interval such that $t\omega/\delta=\mathcal{O}(1)$ the mean squared displacement originating in the diffusion is of order $\varepsilon$.
-This decoulping case can be seen in Figure \ref{fig:HighDeltaDifferentNoise} a).
-The HAP exerts a force inducing a constant velocity (see Section \ref{sec:4b}) resulting in a parabolic trajectory in the squared displacement plot.
-The corresponding depot energy can be seen in \ref{fig:HighDeltaDifferentNoise} b), and a comparison to Figure \ref{fig:HighDeltaDifferentNoise} a) shows that the parabolic behaviour persists as long as the HAP drains its depot energy.
+Change in the large $\varepsilon d$ regime happens on a time of order $\varepsilon^0$ since the particle moves with at the critical speed $v_\mathrm{c}$.
+We now choose the noise intensity to be of order $\sigma^2=\varepsilon$, so the influence of the noise is small compared to the displacement generated by the DAP.
+Over a time interval such that $t\omega/d=\mathcal{O}(1)$ the squared displacement originating in the diffusion is of order $\varepsilon$.
+This case can be seen in Figure \ref{fig:HighDeltaDifferentNoise} a).
+The DAP exerts a force inducing a constant velocity (see Section \ref{sec:4b}) resulting in parabola in a squared displacement plot.
+The corresponding depot energy can be seen in Figure \ref{fig:HighDeltaDifferentNoise} b), and a comparison to Figure \ref{fig:HighDeltaDifferentNoise} a) shows that the parabolic behaviour persists as long as the DAP drains its depot energy.

-If we assume comparable noise of order $v_\mathrm{c}$, the stochastic analysis in the $(\varphi,I)$-space becomes more complicated.
-We will omit the exhaustive analysis, since there is very little to gain from it.
-In the presence of fixed points in $\varphi$, trajectories spend a transient time in their vicinity, before looping around to $\varphi^\ast\pm2\pi$ and repeating the same process.
-The onset of this effect can be seen in Figure \ref{fig:HighDeltaDifferentNoise} c), where transient times are spent near $\varphi^\ast+2\pi n$.
+If we assume stronger noise the stochastic analysis in the $(\varphi,I)$-space becomes more complicated.
+In the presence of fixed points $\varphi^\ast$, trajectories spend a transient time in their vicinity, before looping around to $\varphi^\ast\pm2\pi$ and repeating the same process.
+The onset of this effect can be seen in Figure \ref{fig:HighDeltaDifferentNoise} c), where transient times are spent near $\varphi^\ast+2\pi n$, for integer $n$.